bradleygay/zerocurtain/README.md

 ```

 ## Contributing
 This is research code.
-For questions or collaboration inquiries, please open an issue and/or contact the PI (Bradley Gay) at: bradley.a.gay@nasa.gov.
+For questions or collaboration inquiries, please open an issue and/or contact the PI ([RESEARCHER]) at: [RESEARCHER_EMAIL].

 ## License
 This project is licensed under the AGPL-3.0 GNU AFFERO GENERAL PUBLIC LICENSE - see LICENSE file for details.